-- Engine or generator must be running, or plugged into shore power. - 2.
+- 1. Engine or generator must be running, or plugged into shore power. - 2.
 Transmission must be in park or neutral (if applicable). - 3.
-Set the parking brake and level the unit.
+Set the parking brake and level the unit. - Remove transit bars (if so equipped) if extending the room; install if retracting.

-- Remove transit bars (if so equipped) if extending the room; install if retracting. - 5.
-Turn ON the on/off switch or key. - 6.
+- 5. Turn ON the on/off switch or key. - 6.
 Press and hold the OUT button (Fig 4).
 To retract, press and hold the IN button.
-There will be a slight delay before the room begins moving. - ROOM SLIDEOUT
+There will be a slight delay before the room begins moving. - The GREEN LED should be solid ON when room is in motion.